BuidlGuidl/ctf.buidlguidl.com/README.md

 Welcome to the BuidlGuidl CTF - Devcon SEA 2024!

-This is build with [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2), and it contains everything you need to play the CTF (More about this in Repo structure / Key files)
+This repository was built with [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) and it contains 2 things:

+- The website with the challenges, which is live at https://ctf-devcon.buidlguidl.com/
+- All the tools that you need to play (& win!) the CTF.

-If you want to play with your own stack, you can also go directly to the challenges in 'packages/nextjs/data/challenges'.
+If you want to play with your own stack, you can skip this and directly go to https://ctf-devcon.buidlguidl.com/ and start hacking.

-## Local set up
+## Setting up the environment

-If you want to set up the local environment, follow the steps below:

 ### Requirements